 ATB-346 combines a gaseous mediator (H2S) with naproxen, a widely used NSAID, to create a novel therapeutic compound.
-Studies to date on ATB-346 have shown very promising results, in particular, no GI damage in healthy or unhealthy animals(3)(4).
+Studies to date on ATB-346 have shown very promising results, in particular, negligible GI damage in a recent Phase 2B clinical study that was conducted in 244 healthy volunteers (announced on March 20, 2018).
+These clinical results were consistent with pre-clinical studies done in both healthy and unhealthy animals(5)(6).
 The contrast between ATB-346 and currently available drugs is most notable in studies involving animals with increased susceptibility to GI ulcers, mimicking the human condition for which NSAIDs are most widely used.
-In addition to an improved safety profile, ATB-346 exerts anti-inflammatory effects equal to or greater than those of naproxen(5).
+In addition to an improved safety profile, ATB-346 exerts anti-inflammatory effects equal to or greater than those of naproxen(7).
 Moreover, ATB-346 has no effect on blood pressure(3), a good indicator of cardiovascular safety.